Unboundedness of zero-cycles on higher dimensional Fano manifolds: Abstract

 \section{Abstract}

-We show that, unlike del Pezzo surfaces, higher dimensional Fano manifolds do not satisfy in general boundedness properties for their ${\rm CH}_0$ group of $0$-cycles.
-For example, for quartic threefolds having a point of odd degree, there is no ``Coray type" uperbound on the minimal odd degrees of points.
-Also, the ${\rm CH}_0$-group of Fano hypersurfaces can be ``unbounded'' (a notion which is related to infinite dimensionality in the sense of Mumford), meaning that there is no integer $N$ such that $0$-cycles of degree at least $N$ are effective.
+We show that, unlike del Pezzo surfaces, higher dimensional Fano manifolds do not in general satisfy boundedness properties for their ${\rm CH}_0$-group of $0$-cycles.
+For example, for quartic threefolds having a point of odd degree, there is no ``Coray type" upper bound on the minimal odd degrees of points.
+Also, the universal ${\rm CH}_0$-group of Fano hypersurfaces can be ``unbounded'' (a notion which is related to infinite dimensionality in the sense of Mumford), meaning that there is no integer $N$ such that $0$-cycles of degree at least $N$ are effective.\footnote{MSC: 14C25, 14G05}